kubotal/kad-doc/kad/docs/guide/250-kadcli.md

 # kadcli: the KAD CLI

+KAD provide a REST API for troubleshooting and management.
+A CLI client is also provided to use it easily.

+This API is served by a `kad-websever` process, working alongside the `kad-controller`.

+> Currently, `kad-webserver` require `ingress-nginx` as ingress controller.

 ## Server deployment

 If you performed the installation from scratch using Kind, as described in a [previous chapter](../getting-started/130-kind.md),